qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 If no Z values exist, the geometry will be upgraded to include Z values and the specified value used as the initial Z value for all geometries.

-Use the |identify|:sup:`Identify Features` button to check the added Z value: the results are available in the :guilabel:`Identify Results` dialog.
+.. tip:: Use the |identify|:sup:`Identify Features` button to check the added Z value: the results are available in the :guilabel:`Identify Results` dialog.

 Parameters